kpn-dsh/dsh-sdk-platform-rs/dsh_sdk/README.md

 A Rust SDK to interact with the DSH Platform.
 This library provides convenient building blocks for services that need to connect to DSH Kafka, fetch tokens for various protocols, manage Prometheus metrics, and more.

-> **Note**
-> This library (v0.5.x) is a _release candidate_.
-It may contain incomplete features and/or bugs.
-Future updates might introduce breaking changes.
-Please report any issues you find.

 ---

 ## Table of Contents